mayawagon/mayawagon.github.io/worklog-2018.md

 - Needs assessments
 	- distribute needs assessments to team, branches, partners, etc.
 - Make a spreadsheet of all the technology education the library offers to anyone
+- Follow up with RSVPs for Saturday focus groups
+- Figure out what the steps are for giving someone an honorarium

 ### to-maybe-do
 - Send Alexis Calvas your hidden history zine.
 Her address is 69 Dennetts Road London SE15 5LF.